2020 New England Patriots season

 This was only the third time after 2000 and the first time since 2008 in which the Patriots missed the playoffs and failed to win the division.
-With their 11-year streak of playoff appearances snapped, the Kansas City Chiefs now hold the league's longest playoff streak, making the playoffs every year since 2015.
+With their 11-year streak of playoff appearances snapped, the Buffalo Bills now hold the league's longest playoff streak, making the playoffs every year since 2018.
 In addition, New England's streak of 10+ win seasons that dated back to their 2003 Super Bowl-winning season, which was an NFL record, also came to an end following a Week 14 loss to the Los Angeles Rams.

 For the season, the Patriots adopted a modified version of their Color Rush jerseys as their primary home uniform while introducing a new road uniform for the first time since 2000.

 This was also the final season of Super Bowl MVP Julian Edelman’s career.
 He played his final game in Week 7 against the San Francisco 49ers.
 He underwent precautionary surgery for a chronic knee injury and did not return for the remainder of the season.
 On April 12, 2021, he announced his retirement from the NFL.